 Another drawback is that the procedure might not accomplish what the patient and doctor hoped.
 The disappointment can be compounded by side effects.

 Bleeding and Blood Clots

-One of the most common side effects related to the heart is arrhythmia, or the development of an irregular heartbeat.
-Other possible side effects include a heart attack and a buildup of fluid around the heart and resulting compression of the heart.
+One of the most common side effects is arrhythmia, or an irregular heartbeat.
+Other possible side effects include heart attack and fluid buildup around the heart resulting in compression of the heart.

 Respiratory Side Effects

-Respiratory side effects are specific to surgeries used to treat pleural mesothelioma because they involve removing organs and tissues from the lungs or around the lungs.
+Respiratory side effects are specific to surgeries used to treat pleural mesothelioma.
+This is because these procedures involve removing organs and tissues from the lungs or around the lungs.

 Lower-Risk Mesothelioma Surgeries

-A thoracoscopy is a minimally invasive procedure that allows the surgeon to use a small incision and small tools to conduct surgery in the chest cavity.
+A thoracoscopy is a minimally invasive procedure that uses small incisions and tools to conduct surgery in the chest cavity.
 A peritonectomy is a procedure to remove the lining of the abdominal cavity.

 The Risks of Extrapleural Pneumonectomy

 By far, the riskiest and most radical surgery associated with mesothelioma treatment is extrapleural pneumonectomy.
 This surgery gives some patients with early-stage mesothelioma a chance of remission while extending life expectancy and possibly curing the cancer.